Sports: The Power of Emotions

 Negative emotions can hurt performance both physically and mentally.
 They first cause you to lose your prime intensity.
 With frustration and anger, your intensity goes up and leads to muscle tension, breathing difficulties, and a loss of coordination.
-It also saps your energy and causes you to tire quickly.
+These emotions also sap your energy and cause you to tire quickly.
 When you experience despair and helplessness, your intensity drops sharply and you no longer have the physical capabilities to perform well.

 It's okay to be disappointed when you make mistakes or perform poorly.
 In fact, you should feel that way.
 It means that you care about your sport and want to do better.
 But when your negative emotions are strong and self-defeating, particularly for how minor the crime is (you will make a lot of mistakes during your sports career), then you need to look at why your punishment far exceeds the crime you committed.

 Consider the best athletes in the world.
 Sports are very important to them because it is their life and livelihood.
 How upset do they get when they perform poorly and lose?